-Blizzard employees walk out over company’s handling of discrimination, sexual harassment suit
+Blizzard employees walk out over video game company’s handling of discrimination, sexual harassment suit

 Social media users also urged gamers to avoid crossing “the virtual picket line” by playing games published by Activision Blizzard, including Overwatch, World of Warcraft and any Call of Duty title.

-The issues cited by the DFEH lawsuit against Activision Blizzard have been raised about a number of other video game publishing companies over the years.
+The issues cited by the Department of Fair Employment and Housing lawsuit against Activision Blizzard have been raised about a number of other video game publishing companies over the years.
 Employees of Ubisoft, another major video game publisher based in Paris that recently ousted several executives following reports of workplace harassment and toxicity, authored an open letter in solidarity with Activision Blizzard employees, sending it to the company’s CEO, Yves Guillemot.

-“It is clear, from the frequency of these reports, that there is a widespread and deeply ingrained culture of abusive behaviour [sic] within the industry,” the letter, a copy of which was obtained by The Washington Post, reads.
+“It is clear, from the frequency of these reports, that there is a widespread and deeply ingrained culture of abusive behaviour within the industry,” reads the letter, a copy of which was obtained by The Washington Post.
 “It should no longer be a surprise to anyone: employees, executives, journalists, or fans that these heinous acts are going on.”

-The letter goes on to call for employees at Ubisoft, Activision Blizzard and other industry-leading publishers and developers to work together and “agree to a set of rules and processes for handling reports of these offences [sic].”
+The letter goes on to call for employees at Ubisoft, Activision Blizzard and other industry-leading publishers and developers to work together and “agree to a set of rules and processes for handling reports of these offences.”

 Blizzard employees announced Tuesday they would halt work, citing the company’s statements on the lawsuit and an internal email from Activision Blizzard Chief Compliance Officer Frances Townsend, which had called the lawsuit claims “a distorted and untrue picture of our company.”